ascott18/sisyphus/readme.md

     * Required for CAS (SSO) authentication
     * Look for "cURL support" in `phpinfo()`
     * Install it with `apt-get install php5-curl` if it isn't installed.
-* This application makes the assumption that data returned from MySQL will be of the correct types (as opposed to only strings).
+* **IMPORTANT**: This application makes the assumption that data returned from MySQL will be of the correct types (as opposed to only strings).
 This means that the `mysqlnd` native driver is [required](http://stackoverflow.com/questions/5323146/mysql-integer-field-is-returned-as-string-in-php).
 Install it with `apt-get install php5-mysqlnd`.
     * If you are using XAMPP locally, you already have it.

-For all of these modules, you can also check the output of `php -m` to see if they are installed.

 ### Apache Configuration

-* This part of this file assumes you have a primitive understanding of apache configuration files.
+* This part of this file assumes you have at least a basic understanding of apache and its configuration files.
 If you don't, go do some Googling and come back later.
 * Laravel, the framework used by this application, requires `mod_rewrite`.
 Enable it by running `a2enmod rewrite`.
     * If you are using XAMPP, ensure that `LoadModule rewrite_module modules/mod_rewrite.so` isn't commented out in your apache conf.
 * Set the `DocumentRoot` to the `public` directory in the root of the project.